-The risk relating to climate change is integrated into the wider Border to Coast risk management framework.
+The risk relating to climate change is integrated into the wider Border to Coast risk management framework and considered within the related components of our Risk Appetite Framework, such as strategy, customer outcomes and stewardship.
 The Company operates a risk management framework consistent with the principles of the 'three lines of defence' model.
 Primary responsibility for risk management lies with the Investment and Operations teams.
 Second line of defence is provided by the Risk and Compliance functions, which report to the Board Risk Committee, and the third line of defence is provided by Internal Audit, which reports to the Audit Committee and provides risk-based assurance over the Company's governance, risk and control framework.